CalebBell/fluids/docs/tutorial.rst

 Historically, valve manufacturers had their own standards for sizing valves, but these have been standardized today into the IEC 60534 methods.

-Control valve sizing: Liquid flow
+Control Valve Sizing: Liquid Flow
 ---------------------------------
 To rigorously size a control valve for liquid flow, the inlet pressure, allowable pressure drop, and desired flow rate must first be known.